mmurygin/notes/unix/docker.md

     sudo usermod -aG docker $(whoami)
     ```

+## Common
-2. Docker has a Client / Server architecture
+1. Docker has a Client / Server architecture
     * Client takes user inputs and send them to the daemon
     * Daemon builds, runs and distributes containers
     * Client and daemon can run on the same host or on different hosts
     * Client: CLI or GUI (Kitematic)
     * Server: Docker Daemon (the same as Docker Engine)

-3. Get the info about cotainer (including mounted volumes)
+1. Get the info about cotainer (including mounted volumes)

     ```
     docker inspect <container_name>